volodymyrss/data-analysis/README.md

 Framework to facilitate development of the (scientific) data analysis pipelines.
 Designed to handle organized processing and storing results of  different stages of analysis for moderate-scale (~10Tb) data archive.

 The principal idea is to organize the pipeline in blocks (classes, inheriting from DataAnalysis) without side effects.
-Resulf of a DataAnalysis is some data.
+Result of a DataAnalysis is some Data.
 Data is transofrmed by analysis to other data.
 Any Data is identified by a tree of connected DataAnalysis that where used to produce it.

 Many (but not all) Data is cached: it will not be recomputed if requested, instead it will be retrieved from a storage backend (Cache).
 Since every DataAnalysis is a pure function of it's input, Data is uniquely characterized by the analysis graph that lead to it.